tapsellorg/TapsellDocument/src/jekyll/docs/plus-sdk/unity/initialize-android-en.md

     Assets > External Dependency Manager > Android Resolver > Settings > Enable Auto-Resolution
     ```

-3. First, download Tepsell Plus `unitypackage` from [this link](https://github.com/tapsellorg/TapsellPlusSDK-UnityPlugin/releases/download/v2.2.0/tapsell-plus-unity-2.2.0.unitypackage).
+3. First, download Tepsell Plus `unitypackage` from [this link](https://github.com/irancell/YelloadwiseSDK-UnityPlugin/releases/download/v2.2.0/irancell.ir-plus-unity-2.2.0.unitypackage).
-4. Add the downloaded `unitypackage` to your project as follows: (If the `TapsellPlusSDK` folder already exists in your project, please remove it).
+4. Add the downloaded `unitypackage` to your project as follows: (If the `YelloadwiseSDK` folder already exists in your project, please remove it).

     ```console
     Assets > Import Package > Custom Package...
     ```

-5. Resolve libraries through the following menu to ensure that the Tapsell Plus plugin is added:
+5. Resolve libraries through the following menu to ensure that the Yelloadwise plugin is added:

     ```console
     Assets > External Dependency Manager > Android Resolver > Force Resolve